 Job Creation for Persons with Disabilities

 According to Article 33(1) on the Law on Persons with Disabilities (2010), the State shall facilitate the rehabilitation of PWDs to be able to work, provide free employment advice and promote and protect the right of PWDs' to employment, and perform jobs suitable to their health and characteristics.
 Article 5 (6) of The Law on Employment (2013) also emphasises that the State should support employers already hiring PWDs, through policies and financial incentives, to create more employment opportunities for PWDs.
 Provisions regulating the employment of PWDs are also included in the Labour Code (2012 & 2019).
 Once again, the new Labour Code (2019) affirms that the Government shall protect the rights of PWDs to work and the right to self-employment of PWDs and, therefore, shall formulate policies to encourage and provide incentives for potential employers hiring PWDs.
+Furthermore, in 2019, Viet Nam ratified ILO Convention No. 159 which entered into force in 2020.
+The Convention obligates Viet Nam to develop a national policy to ensure “appropriate vocational rehabilitation measures are made available to all categories of disabled persons, and at promoting employment opportunities for disabled persons in the open labour market.”

 Socio-Economic Development Strategies and Plans on Job Creation for Persons with Disabilities